KajalLad1206/java-maven-app/README.md

 ---

 ### Demo Project 2:
-2. Create a Jenkins Shared Library
+2. Create a Jenkins Shared Library deploy app on aws server
 ### Project Objectives:
 - Create a Jenkins Shared Library to extract common build logic:
     - Create separate Git repository for Jenkins Shared Library project
     - Create functions in the JSL to use in the Jenkins pipeline
     - Integrate and use the JSL in Jenkins Pipeline (globally and for a specific project in Jenkinsfile)
+    - Deploy app on aws server
 https://github.com/KajalLad1206/jenkins-shared-library/tree/main#jenkins-shared-library

+- Deploy app on aws server
 Example : Use of Library in Jenkinsfile : https://github.com/KajalLad1206/java-maven-app-multipipe/blob/app-deploy/Jenkinsfile

 ---